terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 anything other than their own favorites.
 So you need a way to ensure that the user is who he or she claims to be.

+# Add autentication to your Xamarin.Forms app

-No reason to write this yourself.
+No reason to write the authentication yourself.
 You can easily integrate Okta to handle the authentication for you and easily:

  - [Authenticate](https://developer.okta.com/product/authentication/) and
    [authorize](https://developer.okta.com/product/authorization/)  your users